p2panda/handbook/website/docs/learn/entries.md

 ## Next up

 The Payload of Entries are **Operations** in p2panda.
-Operations give more features on top of Bamboo, for example _Multi-Writer_ updates for collaboration on the same data across Logs and Authors, _Encryption_ and _Conflict Resistant Data Types_ (CRDTs).
+Operations give more features on top of Bamboo, for example _Multi-Writer_ updates for collaboration on the same data across Logs and Authors, _Encryption_ and _Conflict-free Replicated Data Types_ (CRDTs).
 Read more about them [next](/learn/operations).